EKarton/Photos-Drive/apps/web-api/README.md

 2. To fix linting issues, run `pnpm lint:fix`

-3. To run tests, run `pnpm test`
+3. To run tests, run `pnpm test`.
+It automatically runs code coverage, and puts the code coverage under the `./coverage` folder.

-4. To run tests with coverage, run `pnpm test:coverage`

-5. To run tests with coverage for a particular file, run tests like this: `pnpm test:coverage tests/middlewares`
+4. To run tests for a particular file, run tests like this: `pnpm test:coverage tests/middlewares`